STATE LAW MANDATES

 HERE IS A SAMPLE OF OUR INTERACTIVE AND IMPACTFUL VIDEO CONTENT

 Additionally, these mandates require New York State employers to protect their own employees from harassment but also nonemployees, including vendors and contractors.
+Sexual harassment training in New York is absolutely needed for success and safety at the office.
 Previous legislation didn’t include people who weren’t part of the organization itself.
 However, now organizations are responsible for all misconduct on their location, regardless of whether the employee is their own.

 As we’ve seen in the New York State harassment prevention guidance, the training must be “interactive,” which means employees have to engage with the course.
 Training videos alone won’t meet the interactive requirements without the necessary question outlets and responses and the end of course surveys for feedback.
 To be interactive the training must: